-Severe Disruption - Student immediately goes to principal.
+Severe Disruption - Students immediately go to the principal.

-- Commits or threatens physical harm to another student or adult. - 2.
-Destroys student, teacher or school property. - 3.
-Refuses to follow directions. - Engages in any behavior that keeps the classroom or supervising area from functioning.
+- 1. Commits or threatens physical harm to another student or adult. - 2.
+Destroys student, teacher or school property. - Refuses to follow directions. - Engages in any behavior that keeps the classroom or supervising area from functioning.
 (Swearing, fighting, screaming, etc.)